mypapit/GenderHW/README.md

 ## How to cite
 If you use this library in your project or work, please cite this as (APA-style):

 _Ismail, M. H. (2021).
 GenderHW: a gender prediction programming library for Java/Javascript.
-Retrieved DATE, YEAR, from: https://github.com/mypapit/GenderHW/_. . https://doi.org/10.5281/zenodo.5847665
+Retrieved DATE, YEAR, from: https://github.com/mypapit/GenderHW/_.
+DOI: https://doi.org/10.5281/zenodo.5847665

 ## Use Case